geomoose/gm3/docs/howto/coordinate-display.md

 });
 ```

-`ref` refers to the reference of the projection.
+* `ref` refers to the reference of the projection.
 In this case, UTM-15N which is
 EPSG:26915.
+  Note: EPSG references a catalog of projection definitions
+  maintained by [www.epsg.org].
+This catalog is significant
+  because of its use in the OGC WMS and WFS specifications
+  as a preferred way to communicate projection information.
+  Internally, GeoMoose just uses ref and an identifier and so could be
+  anything unique, but when talking to external servers `ref` matching
+   what the server expects might matter.
-`def` if the proj4 definition string.
+* `def` is the [proj4](http://proj4.org/) definition string.
   Any projection can be added in this way and
-[SpatialReference.org](http://spatialreference.org/) can assist in finding
+  [epsg.io](http://epsg.io/) can assist in finding
   the proj definition string for many different projections.

 ## Built-in custom projections